Tyrrrz/Tyrrrz.me/data/blog/hotkey-editor-control-in-wpf/Post.md

   - 'wpf'
 ---

-GUI applications sometimes offer a way for users to configure hotkeys, typically using a textbox that records combination of key presses inside of it.
+GUI applications sometimes offer a way for users to configure hotkeys, typically using a textbox that records combination of key presses inside it.
 Such control doesn't come out of the box with WPF but we can implement it ourselves.

 ## Hotkey class